JeromeErasmus/mcp-confluence-adf/README.md

 # Getting Started with Node.js API Server

-> ℹ️ **Welcome:** This guide will help you get up and running with Node.js API Server, a powerful and flexible API solution built with Node.js and Express.
+> **Welcome:** This guide will help you get up and running with Node.js API Server, a powerful and flexible API solution built with Node.js and Express.
 You'll be building and deploying APIs in minutes!

 ## Prerequisites